|Review of The Odd Couple - June 2012

 In November I caught the performance given by the Westoning Players in Bedfordshire.
 Excellent.

-produce this play.
+easier to produce this play.
 There was a lot of running into the isles and using the hall doors.
-But they were also able to go vertically using the
+But they were also able to go

 |"MURDERED TO DEATH" - Apr 2017